mikaelgartner/30-day-sprint/README.md

 - Start new projects to diversify skills and portfolio
 - Prepare for technical interviews with coding challenges and system design practice
 - Share your journey and projects with developer communities and mentors

+---

+# ✅ Day 31: Learnings & Achievements – Beyond the Sprint & Continuing Growth

+## 🔍 What I Built
+- Implemented a smooth Back to Top button for improved navigation on long pages
+- Enhanced user experience with responsive UI feedback and accessibility considerations
+- Continued refining BookBuddy features and UI polish

+## 🧠 What I Learned
+- The importance of maintaining momentum after a structured sprint
+- How to set realistic, motivating goals for continuous growth
+- The value of reflection in planning future development

+## 🎨 Styling Highlights
+- Integrated the new section seamlessly with existing page style
+- Used consistent formatting and tone to maintain page cohesion

+## 🚀 Next Steps
+- Begin implementing new features in BookBuddy and other projects
+- Explore new technologies and frameworks
+- Engage with developer communities for feedback and collaboration
+- Keep documenting progress and reflections beyond the sprint